-(Gold 1998:192-194 in fact argues that it follows from oyfhern forming a lexical unit that it must form a syntactic X°-constituent.
+(Gold 1998:192-194 in fact argues that it follows from oyfhern forming a lexical unit that it must form a syntactic X° -constituent.
 I disagree with this conclusion, because of the data from idiomatic expressions cited above).

 In this section I set out what I take to be the basic difference between separable and non-separable particle verbs, namely that only the non-separable ones form a X° -constituent (i.e. a V°) in the syntax.
-Separable particle verbs do not form a V° , but a constituent of a higher projection level, which I label V^{} .
+Separable particle verbs do not form a V° , but a constituent of a higher projection level, which I will label V^{} .

-5. Diesing (1997): Separable particles are incorporated into V°
+4. Diesing (1997): Separable particles are incorporated into V°

-According to Diesing (1997:385-386), neither the fact that Yiddish separable particles are preverbal in (40e) and (41e) nor the fact that Yiddish separable particles may be topicalised (to be discussed in section 7 below) necessarily show that Yiddish is an OV-language.
-The preverbal position of the particle avek in (40e) and (41e) is not the base-generated position, says Diesing, the particle (avek) has been incorporated into the V° (avekshikn/avekgeshikt).
+According to Diesing (1997:385-386), neither the fact that Yiddish separable particles are preverbal in (14e) and (15e) nor the fact that Yiddish separable particles may be topicalised (to be discussed in section 6 below) necessarily show that Yiddish is an OV-language.
+The preverbal position of the particle avek in (14e) and (15e) is not the base-generated position, says Diesing, the particle (avek) has been incorporated into the V° (avekshikn/avekgeshikt).
 According to Diesing, this is supported by three facts, which will be discussed in turn.

 I shall argue that the data do not show that all cases of preverbal particles plus their verb form a V°.
 If this is correct, then the fact that outside V2-contexts all separable particles occur preverbally, not postverbally, still needs an explanation.
-Not surprisingly, I would like to Vikner: SOV/SVO & Particles in Danish, German & Yiddish, p.
-15 suggest that the reason is that Yiddish is an OV-language.
+Not surprisingly, I would like to Vikner: Germanic SOV/SVO, part II, p.
+9 suggest that the reason is that Yiddish is an OV-language.

-The FIRST of Diesing's facts is that separable particles can be modified in postverbal position, but not in preverbal position (araynkumen 'come in' behaves syntactically exactly like avekshikn 'send off' in (39)-(41), cf. that both belong to group (28) above):
+The first of Diesing's facts is that separable particles can be modified in postverbal position, but not in preverbal position (araynkumen 'come in' behaves syntactically exactly like avekshikn 'send off' in (13)-(15), cf. that both belong to group (2) above):

 '''

-(54) Yi. a.
+(28) Yi. a.
 Er iz gekumen glaykh arayn

 b.
 Er iz glaykh arayngekumen

 He is (right in-)come (right in) (He came right in)

 (from Diesing 1997:385, (27a), (28a)

 '''

-I have not been able to reproduce this data, my informant, Marvin Herzog (editor-in-chief of The Language and Culture Atlas of Ashkenazic Jewry, Niemeyer, Tübingen), had exactly the opposite judgments of (54), i.e. he found (54b) better than (54a).
+I have not been able to reproduce this data, my informant, Marvin Herzog (editor-in-chief of The Language and Culture Atlas of Ashkenazic Jewry, Niemeyer, Tübingen), has exactly the opposite judgments of (28), i.e. he finds (28b) better than (28a).
 The example may be problematic anyway, as it is not clear that glaykh modifies only the particle, because it may modify the entire VP (in addition to 'directly', glaykh may also mean 'immediately' or 'right away').
-In the following example, which is inspired by an example from Wurmbrand (1998:273) given below as (56a), in gantsn (literally 'in the whole', i.e. 'completely, altogether') modifies only um ('over'), as is clear from the interpretation:
+In the following example, which is inspired by an example from Wurmbrand (1998:273) given below as (30a), in gantsn (literally 'in the whole', i.e. 'completely, altogether') modifies only um ('over'), as is clear from the interpretation:

-''' (55) Yi. a.
-Zi hot im nit in gantsn umgeshtoysn b.
-Zi hot im nit geshtoysn in gantsn um
+''' (29) Yi. a.
+Zi hot im nit in gantsn umgeshtoysn geshtoysn in gantsn um